Research

 Undergraduate and Graduate Research Involvement

 My research agenda is designed to actively involve students at every stage.
 Since 2019, I have supervised 45 undergraduate and graduate research assistants and 15 independent student projects across multiple institutions.
+Currently, I supervise 3 CU Boulder undergraduate research assistants in Fall 2025.
 Students contribute meaningfully to my work through:

 - Data collection and annotation — coding social media content, building datasets of extremist rhetoric, and collecting primary-source documents